Fuel CompareCronometer vs Lose It!13 min read

 Winner: Context-dependent

 Lose It!
-Premium at $39.99 per year works out to roughly $3.33 per month — cheaper than Cronometer Gold at $5.49 per month.
-On pure price, Lose It! wins.
+Premium at $39.99 per year works out to roughly $3.33 per month, or $9.99 billed monthly.
+A lifetime plan is offered periodically at prices that vary by promotion.
+Cronometer Gold costs $49.99 per year (about $4.99 per month), or $10.99 per month billed monthly.
+On pure annual price, Lose It! is cheaper.

 But value is about what you get for the money.
-Cronometer Gold gives you verified data, 80+ micronutrients, free barcode scanning, and an ad-free experience.
+Cronometer Gold gives you verified data, 80+ micronutrients (up to 84), free barcode scanning with verified results, and a less aggressive monetization model.
 Lose It!
-Premium gives you crowd-sourced data of variable accuracy, shallow micronutrient tracking, and removal of the aggressive advertising that the free tier imposes.
+Premium gives you crowd-sourced data of variable accuracy, shallow micronutrient tracking, macro customization, barcode scanning, and removal of the aggressive advertising that the free tier imposes.

 For users who need only basic calorie counting, Lose It!'s lower price is a genuine advantage.
 For users who care about data accuracy or micronutrient tracking, Cronometer delivers significantly more value per dollar.